cs50nestm/cs50labs/operators/README.md

 ## What about division?

 You'll notice that division wasn't mentioned in the section above.
 The symbol used for division is `/`, however, division in C works differently when we are dividing ints than the division we learned in grade school.

-If we write
+If we write:

 ```c
 5 / 2;
 ```

 we are telling our program to divide two ints.
 Now remember from our earlier labs, ints can only hold whole numbers.
 So the operation of dividing two ints will truncate, or cut off everything in the result that comes after the decimal point.
 The result of this operation is therefore 2!

 If doesn't matter if I try to store this in an `int` or a `float`.
 The result of the operation will be evaluated first, and then assigned to my variable.

-If I write
+If we wanted to save the output of this calculation:

 ```c
 int a = 5 / 2;
 ```

-the value of my `int` a will be 2.
+the value of my `int` `a` will be 2.

 {% next %}

-If I write
+If we save the output of this calculation to a `float`:

 ```c
 float b = 5 / 2;
 ```

-the value of b will be 2.0.
+the value of b will still be 2.0.

-If instead, at least one of the numbers in my division statement is a `float`, C will interpret this as dividing two floats.
+When at least one of the numbers in my division statement is a `float`, C will interpret this as dividing two floats.
 Floats are variables that can hold a number with a decimal.
-So
+So:

 ```c
 float b = 5.0 / 2;